 UK police studying cause of death of man in mosque attack

-People remain hospitalized after a driver plowed into a crowd spilling out of the north London mosque after Ramadan services on Monday. .
-A local resident sits next to floral tributes placed at the scene of an attack where a man drove into a group of people near a mosque early Monday morning, in the Finsbury Park area of north London, Tuesday, June 20, 2017.
+People attend a vigil at Finsbury Park Mosque, in north London, Tuesday June 20, 2017.
+People remain hospitalized after a driver plowed into a crowd spilling out of the north London mosque after Ramadan services on Monday.

 Add your comments below